 Homemade Almond Paste can be made in as little as 5 minutes with just 5 ingredients.
 It is a versatile and delicious filling that will elevate your almond desserts to the next level.
 Not to mention all the money you’ll save from not having to buy premade almond paste.

-Over the years, I’ve used homemade almond paste in so many different desserts and they have always been a hit every single time.
-If you love almond anything, you need to try these:
+Over the years, I’ve used homemade almond paste in so many different desserts and they have always been a hit.
+If you love almonds, making your own almond paste will give you limitless options for delicious almond desserts.

 Almond Paste vs. Marzipan vs. Frangipane